NobleTyler/NobleTyler.github.io/Projects/FreshBooks/freshbooks.md

-**Fresh Books:** This was a website with a complete front-end and backend.
+**Fresh Books:** This was a bookstore with a complete front-end and backend.
 It was done in a group setting and used HTML/CSS/JS/AJAX on the front-end and Java/ApacheTomcat/SQL on the backend.

 ### What I learned from this project